 Vesting: Securing Your Georgia Teacher Pension

 Vesting means you “own” your pension benefits after enough service.
 In Georgia, you’re vested after 10 years of creditable service.
 As a result, even if you leave teaching, you’ll receive a pension at retirement age.
 If you leave before 10 years, you can withdraw your contributions but lose the employer-funded pension.
+Think of one teacher who leaves after 9 years and walks away with only a refund, compared with a colleague who stays for a 10th year and keeps a deferred monthly check for life.

 Average Final Compensation (AFC): Salary’s Impact